ycexiao/scikit-package/doc/source/tutorials/level-1-2-3-tutorials.rst

 Are you having trouble running the code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Make sure you follow the instructions provided above in Level 1 :ref:`here<setup-up-conda-environment-with-numpy>`
+Make sure you follow the instructions provided above in Level 1 :ref:`here<conda-env-setup-simple>`

 What's next?
 ^^^^^^^^^^^^